ajs-voices/the-children-of-morpheus/the-children-of-morpheus.md

 "You are.
 You are acting like a wolf just a moment a go.
 I've been around enough females and their alphas to know."

+Jo stalked out of my room like I was the bad guy here.
+She would turn again tonight and the following.
+But she'd not remember the transformation for a few more months.
+This was a dangerous time.
+I sat down on my bed and slouched against the wall.
+I was tired...

+# Truth and Lies

+I don't know how long I laid there but a woman cleared her throat and tapped on the door frame.
+"Nox?"
+Madison's voice echoed in the small empty room.

+I opened my eyes and squinted at her before I closed them again.
+"Hmmm?"
+I asked.
+I didn't want to move I was tired and I was going to have a long few nights.

+"You have an appointment with Dr. Eriksen."

+I sighed.
+"Can we do it in here, I don't want to move?"

+Another voice echoed behind Madision.
+"I suggested the same thing."

+My eyes popped open and I sat up straighter on the bed.
+Dr. Eriksen was a pretty woman, her green eyes were dull and the patterns around her swirled with disorientantion and I had to cover my eyes with my hands otherwise I might lose what little I'd left in my stomach from dinner the night before.

+"I'd like to take a look at your vitals and see how well you are recovering."

+"I'm good as new."
+My voice was muffled by my hands.

+"Look at me."
+Her voice was directly in front of me and I moved my hands and looked up knowing that there would be patterns and a bright light as she checked for pupil dialation and all that fun nuerological tests.
+Watch the light, don't turn your head.
+Follow my finger.
+We'd done it all before after I'd woken up.
+They were annoying tests but I understood they were concerned about brain damage.
+I wasn't.
+I was fine, even walking was easier.

+After all that was said and done she sat down in the chair opposite me.
+It was a little awkward since it didn't swivle all the way around and she was continually turning back towards the desk like it was meant to be used.
+"I don't bite."
+I said with a grin, "Unless you want me to that is."

+I saw a faint pink in her cheeks but it was gone as quick as it showed up.
+Not like my boy Sage.
+I missed him already.
+I really wanted to just curl up with my family and go to sleep after this.
+I was done a week.

+Dr. Eriksen sighed and stood up to walk over to my bed and plopped down and let ou one of those well it could be worse sighs.
+"I have a confession to make.
+You're miraculous recovery has fueld a great number of questions these past few weeks.
+And even more so as we progress through your stay here.
+Not only did you recover quickly you continue to fight off the poison that has been delivered to you.
+The doses have been increased and it's like it never even affects you."

+"Wait.
+What?
+Poison."
+I stood up and glared at her.
+I wanted to through her up against a wall and pin her there and make her speak, but I didn't.
+I kept my hands at my sides.
+I clamped my shield down tighter than I ever had before.
+My powers wrapped around me like a bubble and I could feel them turning in on me lest I explode in a fury.
+While in control it's still scary as fuck to be in the middle of the chaos if you don't know what's happening.

+She never looked up.
+She didn't even bother to meet my eyes.
+"It is well within our laws to experiment on you."

+"Experiment on me?
+What the fuck lady?"
+I started pacing to keep from blowing up.
+"I'm not some puppet you can do with whatever you wish."

+Dr. Eriksen met my brown eyes with her dull green ones and frowned.
+"It's well within our rights.
+You signed the papers - we all do."

+"Bullshit.
+You tried to kill me.
+I could kill you now for that transgression against my life."

+"And someone will go after you to avenge my murder.
+We were well with in our rights."

+"Fuck you.
+I want out of here now."

+Dr Eriksen's frown deepened.
+"You can't.
+You need physological clearance.
+I will have them do their final evaluation but it can still take a few days."

+She stood up to leave and walked to the door, turning around just inside.
+"I was well with in my rights.
+We learned a great deal from you."

+"What else have you done to me?"

+"Nothing.
+Just watch you.
+Study you.
+It's why you are here.
+To control you.
+We'd like your cooperation and you can stay here."

+"No fucking way lady - no fucking way."

+She only nodded as she left me alone brooding in my fury.

+# Calming my temper

+I was about to let my power flair around me when I heard a small voice clear behind me.
+I turned to see the cutest brunette.
+When I say cutest I don't mean she was the cutest thing I ever saw.
+Because I'm sure I'd seen cuter before.
+But Dee stood in the door way wearing a plaid pleated catholic school girl skirt and a black t-shirt with a unicorn on it and under it said "I will cut you."
+Her hair was pulled away from her neck in a low pony tail and she wore the sheerest amount of makeup.
+I knew that only because I'd seen her go to bed without any a few nights back.
+Well two weeks but still.

+She smiled at me though it didn't reach her eyes.
+Something was different.
+But she cut through the fury with like a hot knife.
+Dee kicked the door and it closed behind her.
+Her hips swayed as she walked and I watched each movement until she was standing directly in front of me.
+I looked down into those green eyes.
+They were darker than usual, colder too.
+But her smile was warm and inviting and she touched my cheek with the back of her hand.
+"Why don't you shave?
+Our other boys do.
+This will be so scratchy."

+I smiled down at her, "I've never had anyone complain duckling."

+She laughed, "Because they were distracted by other bits I'm sure."

+"As you would be.
+And there are three of us, plenty to distract you."
+I bit my bottom lip and she hummed at the gesture.

+"I suppose I'll get used to it.
+But why don't you shave?"

+"I look like I'm twelve without it."
+I said with hatred.
+I worked my ass off to be what I am.
+I wasn't about to be asked if I could drink every fucking time I went into a club.

+"You can't look twelved darling.
+Your eyes say so much more than that."

+"Yeah well most people aren't looking at mey eyes."

+She stepped closer, her body pressing against mine.
+"Did you see Sage and Dev last night?"

+She pushed me back a few more steps and I yielded until my legs hit the back of my bed and I sat down.
+I was looking up at Dee and she looked down with a seductive grin.
+Those eyes were darker still.
+"I wanted to see you since I couldn't join you."

+"We didn't do anything."

+She grinned.
+"Oh I know, Sage was upset that Dev came back shortly after he fell out."

+"There was an emergency here, I had to go."

+"Dev didn't mention that."

+I shrugged.

+Dee pulled her t-shirt over her head and my fingers clenched in the blankets on my bed.
+She smiled down at me, "Would you like to touch me?"

+"Yes."
+I breathed out slowly.

+She laughed and shook her head.
+"Well not now, lover boy."
+She lifted her skirt and straddled my legs.
+I had to fight to breathe.
+Her body was hot against mine.
+She took my hands and placed on each of her as cheeks and rocked against me.
+I pulled her closer against me and she rocked again.
+Her eyes stayed locked with mine, until she was panting hard and her head fell backwards.
+My body ached for her.
+She bit back her orgasm as she rocked against me through the height and let down.
+I was rutting up to meet her seeking friction for my own release but she froze her movemetns and chuckled as I groaned my displeasure.

+Her eyes had gone black, but there was no time to react as she pressed a kiss to my lips and I yelped at the electrical charge that passed between us.
+And then there was nothing but the thick suffocating darkness.